pjeby/autocreate/README.md

 }
 ```

+(For more usage details, including examples for other languages, see the "Usage" section, below.)

 `autocreate` supports even the most exotic class features of these languages, including static methods and properties, automatically bound methods, etc. -- even non-enumerable property descriptors and getter/setters.

 It does not, however, depend on any particular version of Javascript as its execution environment: if you're using a language and featureset that works on old versions of IE, then `autocreate` will work there too.
 If you're targeting an ES5 or ES6 environment, no problem: `autocreate` will detect the relevant features (descriptors, symbols, `__proto__`, etc.) and progressively enhance itself to support them.